icegoat9/humidity_eink/README.md

 ### Time Invested

-By looking back at the date / time on photos and screenshots I took along the way, it looks like I spent about 12 hours on this project spread over three days.
+By looking back at some notes and the timestamps on photos and screenshots I took along the way, it looks like I spent about 12 hours on this project spread over three days.

 ## Future Ideas

 I'm calling this done for now to catch up on other work, but I have a few ideas for future extensions:

-* Shift this to be more of a humidity logger than just a humidity display:
 * Instead of just buffering the last 24 hours of readings in backup RAM, buffer weeks or months of readings, and change the graph to a box plot (one box per day for the past month)
   * Log humidity to our tiny 2MB flash memory for storage even after a reset or the battery runs down
+* Dig into why the internal RTC resets-- maybe add an external I2C RTC with a tiny coin cell battery backup
-* Measure actual power draw in various states and estimate battery life-- if needed, look into other power reduction methods (I haven't used sleep modes on this particular processor before and haven't looked under the hood into what the Python abstractions are actually doing vs. the processor's datasheet)
+* Measure actual power draw in various states and estimate battery life-- if needed, look into other power reduction methods (I haven't used sleep modes on this particular processor before and haven't looked under the hood into what the Python abstractions actually do in light vs. deep sleep modes relative to the processor low-level features)
 * Integrate the buttons on the top of the case to provide some new functionality such as:
   * Switch between multiple display formats (large humidity number, graph, humidity and temperature, and so on)
-  * Wake the sensor from sleep and take an immediate reading (likely not possible on the SAMD51 because these particular pins don't appear to have external hardware interrupts, but possible if I rewired it or switched to an ESP32 Feather)
+  * Wake the sensor from sleep and take an immediate reading (likely not possible on this system as built because these particular pins don't appear to have external hardware interrupts, but possible if I rewired it or switched to an ESP32 Feather)
 * Revise the case design to remove the visible seam on the faceplate
 * Swap in a WiFi-enabled embedded board, log data to the cloud (but I expect this would dramatically cut battery life)